AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 - If you are certain that all changes in `staging` should be carried over to `master` (aka published to Github pages), then you can do a `git merge staging` into your new branch.
 - Now you can use the new branch to create the pull request to master as you would normally do.
 - Try to be as specific as possible about what PRs (and by relation, their commits) you are requesting to merge to `master`.
+- If these commits involve a new analysis example, make sure it is added to question 1 in the [refinebio-examples feedback survey on HubSpot](https://app.hubspot.com/forms/5187852/a50f293c-1ef4-4ee1-b7ee-c563afe2ad5c/performance).

 This strategy allows you to resolve any merge conflicts in your new branch so we don't do a bad thing by committing conflict resolutions directly to `staging`.
 It also provides us with a "snapshot" if merges are continuing to happen to `staging` on other PRs -- this can make review hard if it keeps changing.